Excise Tax Computation In Washington

 Can I Get A Refund For Overpaid Excise Tax In Washington?

-Yes, if you overpaid excise tax, you can ask for a refund through the Washington Department of Revenue.
+If you overpaid excise tax, you can request a refund through the Washington Department of Revenue.
 Make sure you have all the needed documents to support your claim.

 What Happens If I Don’t Pay The Excise Tax On Time In Washington?